MaxlaserTechAlt/syn-z-functions/README.md

-# All Synapse Z Custom Functions & How to use it!!
+# best synapse z docs incase you dont know how to use them

 ## All Functions
 ##      \\/